‘I was exemplary’ – officer accused of sharing offensive messages with Couzens

 Speaking about a female colleague, he also said she would “lead me on then get me locked up when I rape and beat her!
 Sneaky b****”.

-During cross-examination by his lawyer Nicholas Yeo on Friday, Borders told the court that he was “well thought-of on the job”.
+During cross-examination by his lawyer Nicholas Yeo on Friday, Borders told the court that he was “well thought-of on the job” and his “joke” messages, had been “blown out of proportion”.

 “I was an exemplary officer,” he said.